LibreCat/Catmandu-Tests/README.md

 # Catmandu-Tests

 Run test scripts of many Catmandu packages against the main (development) version of Catmandu.
-User `Docker` or set up your own sandboxed perl environment as described in the section **Installation**.
+Use `Docker` or set up your own sandboxed perl environment as described in the section **Installation**.

 ## Run tests using Docker